1995 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 • 1995-S Silver DCAM Quarter (San Francisco silver proof)

-Each variety serves different markets, from everyday commerce to serious numismatic collecting, with values ranging from face value to significant collector premiums depending on condition and rarity.
+The silver proof is the premium offering, featuring 90% silver instead of the standard copper-nickel clad.
+Each variety serves a different market — from everyday commerce to advanced numismatic collecting — with values ranging from face value to thousands of dollars depending on condition, grade, and variety.

 1995-P Quarter value